 Prepare, Prepare, Prepare

-The weather is intense and unpredictable.
-Air quality preparedness year-round can help mitigate the effects of extreme weather, natural disasters and other emergencies.
+Weather can be intense and unpredictable.
+Air quality preparedness year-round helps mitigate the effects of extreme weather, natural disasters and other emergencies in your home.
 Use National Preparedness Month as a launchpad for healthy indoor air practices moving forward!